Student Work and Travel Pilot Program

 The requirements are that an Australian citizen wishing to travel to the United States must qualify as a student; that is, someone who is currently enrolled in a bona fide post-secondary course of study or who has completed/graduated from a bona fide post-secondary course of study within the last 12 months.
 Evidence to this effect must be provided.

-For further guidance, please refer to the Bureau of Educational and Cultural Affairs Website.
+Refer to the Bureau of Educational and Cultural Affairs Website.

 How long may I stay on the Student Work and Travel Pilot Program?